CreatorDev/openwrt-old/README.md

 ##System upgrade

-If booted using any of the above methods, then you can upgrade your OpenWrt image using sysupgrade utility.
+You can upgrade your existing OpenWrt image using sysupgrade utility.
 However please note that sysupgrade cannot be used if openwrt image is not there in flash.
 In such cases, please refer [Flashing on uboot prompt](#flashing-on-uboot-prompt), to update the ubifs image into nand flash.

 You can download the ubifs image from webserver using wget or copy from USB drive.But the image must be put into /tmp as OpenWRT switches to a ramfs to do upgrade.